getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/react-native-integration-guide/customizing-the-verify-ui.md

 # Customizing the Verify UI

-The views `VerifyCardViewController` and `VerifyCardAddViewController` subclas `SimpleScanViewController` and you can customize these views by overriding member variables directly.
+you can customize `VerifyCardViewController` and `VerifyCardAddViewController` by overriding member variables directly.
 Please see the section below for customizing the remaining components.

 ## Localization